-A portion of the Civic Center might be used to provide passive interpretation to more inaccessible park facilities like ravines, slopes, and WPA era artifacts.
-With the eventual acquisition of the Water Works facility, this area might connect by trail to educate visitors about the history of the park and city.
+A portion of the first floor in the Civic Center might be used to provide passive interpretation to more inaccessible park facilities like ravines, slopes, and WPA era artifacts.
+With the eventual acquisition of the Water Works facility, this area might connect by trail to educate visitors about the history of the park and City of Palatka.